 - “Are there any paid themes or plugins that you own the license for?
 How are they going to get updated?”

 - “If I update the theme, will it break?
 Have you edited the base code for the theme?”

-Read more about other things to ask your web developer in this article: You Have An Exciting new website – Now What?
+Read more about other things to ask your web designer in this article: You Have An Exciting new website – Now What?